Table of Contents

 HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Min Send Interval

 HKEY_LOCAL_MACHINE\Software\Microsoft\Terminal Server Client\Min Send Interval

-Deadlocks can occur on a Windows host when attempting to access an iSCSI target running in a guest virtual machine with an iSCSI initiator (e.g. Microsoft iSCSI Initiator) that is running on the host.
+Deadlocks can occur on a Windows host when attempting to access an iSCSI target running in a guest virtual machine with an iSCSI initiator, such as a Microsoft iSCSI Initiator, that is running on the host.
 This is caused by a flaw in the Windows cache manager component, and causes sluggish host system response for several minutes, followed by a "Delayed Write Failed" error message in the system tray or in a separate message window.
 The guest is blocked during that period and may show error messages or become unstable.

-enable a workaround for this problem until Microsoft addresses the issue.
+workaround for this problem until Microsoft addresses the issue.

 For example, open a command prompt window and start

 set VBOX_DISABLE_HOST_DISK_CACHE=1 VirtualBox